awalbhuiyan07/Python-Programs/README.md

+My first program
+This is the first program in python
 # Hey Awal,please don't delete this program
 # Author Awal Bhuiyan              (These are single line comments)
 # This is Python Learning tutorial